 "You Have No Understanding in Your Heart"

 I enjoy a good debate on questions of philosophy and theology.
-Increasingly, I’ve noticed that believers use two primary tactics to ‘prove’ the existence of God.
+Increasingly, I’ve noticed that fundamentalist Christians tend to use two primary tactics to ‘prove’ the existence of God.
 Argument Stage One relies on a host of logical arguments to prove that some sort of ‘uncaused cause’ for the universe must exist and that he (curiously always masculine) must be omnipotent, omniscient, omnipresent and, of course, benevolent.
-When the presuppositional flaws and logical disconnects between and within these arguments and godly characteristics are pointed out to them some believers move on to Argument Stage Two.
-Here they claim that atheists are theologically unsophisticated on the grounds that we view religious claims primarily as truth claims, when in reality theology is emotional, dealing with the individual's human experience of the 'divine'.
+When the presuppositional flaws and logical disconnects between and within the various arguments and Godly characteristics are pointed out to them some believers make a friendly note that we've come to an impasse and leave it there.
+Others, however, move on to Argument Stage Two.
+Here they claim that atheists are theologically unsophisticated on the grounds that we view religious claims primarily as truth claims, when in reality theology is emotional, dealing with the individual's subjective experience of the 'divine'.
 In order to fully understand the religious mind, they now claim, you must first commit yourself emotionally to God (who, for the sake of this argument has now become strangely ineffable), and then, if your commitment is sincere enough, another 'way of knowing' will inevitably follow.
 At this point I usually flag up the circularity and wish-fulfilling nature of this approach; if I emotionally commit strongly enough to a particular notion of reality my belief in that reality will result in my being certain that this reality is real for me.......

 The last time I mentioned this I was told “You have no understanding in your heart.”